European-XFEL/EXtra-foam/docs/windows.rst

 **Lock**\ing it.

-Other buttons in the *ImageTool* window:
+Other buttons in the *Image tool* window:

 +----------------------------+--------------------------------------------------------------------+
 | Input                      | Description                                                        |